Phoenix Self-Driving Car Accident Lawyer

 How Long Do I Have to File a Self-Driving Car Accident Lawsuit?

-Every state has different laws concerning how long after an accident you can file a personal injury lawsuit.
+Every state has different laws concerning how long you can file a personal injury lawsuit after an accident.
 In other words, how long you have to file a lawsuit depends on where the accident happened.
 Arizona’s statute of limitations for personal injury cases, including self-driving car accident cases, is two years from the date of the accident.
 But no matter how long you have to file a lawsuit, speak to an attorney right away after a crash so they can start on your case and preserve critical evidence.

 How Much Does It Cost to Hire a Self-Driving Car Accident Lawyer?